MoeweX/meinHeim/README.md

+#Target Group
+People familiar with Python, HTML and Javascript who want their own lightweight, customized smart home system.
+The system here is highly adjusted to meet my needs, but they follow some easy paradigms so feel free to use them for your own home.
+If you create interesting modules I would be happy if you contribute them back to the project :).

 #Motivation

 Many home assistant and SmartHome systems exists.
 Two popular open-source examples are [openHab](https://github.com/openhab/openhab) and [home-assistant](https://github.com/balloob/home-assistant).
 These tools try to offer support for as many platforms as possible.